jtm2021/eu-capital-quiz/README.md

 ## Credits ##

 ### Content ###
-- Some codes were inspired and taken from a youtube tutorial by Web Dev Simplified [https://www.youtube.com/watch?v=riDzcEQbX6k&t=1321s]
+- Some codes were inspired and taken from a youtube tutorial by Web Dev Simplified.
+The intention was to use the tutorial as a guide in creating this project. [https://www.youtube.com/watch?v=riDzcEQbX6k&t=1321s]

 ### Media ###

 - The background image of the website was taken from [Pixabay.com](https://pixabay.com/).
-The links are provided below:
+The link is provided below:
     - https://pixabay.com/photos/european-union-european-parliament-6405066/

 ### Content Information ###